-Once you have started Remote Video mode on the system management processor, all textual output generated during POST will be sent to your terminal window.
-Your terminal will also act as a fully-active remote session, enabling you to enter keyboard commands that will be sent to the remote server.
+Once you have started Remote Video mode on the system management processor, all textual output generated during POST will be sent to the terminal window.
+The terminal will also act as a fully-active remote session, enabling you to enter keyboard commands that will be sent to the remote server.
 In this way, you can enter key commands and key-combinations that access POST operations and utilities such as system setup or the RAID mini-configuration program.